AlexeyGamovWVS/wvs-webpack-tmp/readme.md

 ### Configs

-We have 3 webpack configs wich use different features and level of code optimization:
+We have 2 webpack configs wich use different features and level of code optimization:

-- <strong>webpack.common.js:</strong> In this file you can find common webpack options, wich are used in both (dev and prod) modes.
 * <strong>webpack.dev.js:</strong> This is simple configuration for dev mode, wich used webpack-dev-server with hot replacement and without compressing and difficult processing.
-Merged with webpack.common.js
 * <strong>webpack.prod.js:</strong> This is hard configuration for production with JS, CSS, HTML and assets optimization.

 ### Main tasks: